 Whether the story is true or not, these sandwiches are delicious.
+The spicy mayonnaise gives these sandwiches the perfect kick of spicy heat.
 Serve your Chicken Po’Boys with french fries and coleslaw for a delightful Fat Tuesday dinner.

-Combine buttermilk, salt and pepper in a resealable plastic bag.
+Combine buttermilk, 1/2 teaspoon of salt and 1/2 teaspoon of black pepper in a resealable plastic bag.
 Add the chicken, then seal and refrigerate for at least two hours.

-When you are ready to cook the chicken, mix the gluten free breading, flour mix, salt and pepper in a bowl until well combined.
+When you are ready to cook the chicken, mix the gluten free breading, flour mix, 1 teaspoon of salt and 1/2 teaspoon of black pepper in a bowl until well combined.

 Combine eggs and milk in another bowl and whisk well until well combined.

 One at a time, remove chicken from the buttermilk and dredge in the breading mix, pressing breading firmly into the chicken, then set on a dish or baking sheet.
 Repeat with the remaining tenderloins.

 When all chicken has been dredged once, one at a time, dip each tenderloin into egg mixture and then again into the breading mixture.
 Set on a baking sheet and repeat the process with the other three tenderloins.

 Heat oil in a dutch oven or large frying pan over medium high heat until it reaches 365-375°.
 Fry breaded tenderloins 2 at a time until golden brown, about 3 minutes per side.
 Cooked chicken tenderloins temperature should be 165°.
 Place cooked tenderloins on a cooling rack covered with plain brown paper or paper towels to drain.

 Slice baguettes in half and brush lightly with olive oil and toast under the broiler or in a 350° oven until golden brown.